Wellness Resources

 • Part of AMA's STEPS Forward program: Mini-Z burnout survey

 • As AMA members, all GME residents have access to Headspace, a meditation and mindfulness app that offers guided meditations.
-Log in through the AMA website here

 • Tools on stress assessment, self-scoring 7-habits profile on current level of self-effectiveness, and 360 degree assessments for self-awareness: Franklin Covey